 Talk to your doctor about these risks before the procedure.

-Talk to your doctor if you take any medicines, herbs, or supplements.
-You may be asked to stop taking some medicines up to one week before the procedure, like:
+Talk to your doctor if you take any medications, herbs, or supplements.
+You may be asked to stop taking some medications up to 1 week before the procedure.

 You may be asked to not eat or drink anything starting the night before your surgery.